April 11, 2011

 This is why Sho-Comi can’t have nice things anymore.
 Of course, I haven’t read Sensual Phrase yet, so I may be in for more nonsensical sex later.

-It’s not the sex that bothers me, or the rape, or the fact that this was written for girls in their younger teens (who I’m sure are fascinated by sex and ate this up with a spoon).
+It’s not the sex that bothers me, or the rape (though I think that’s disgusting and difficult to read, so it does bother me), or the fact that this was written for girls in their younger teens (who I’m sure are fascinated by sex and ate this up with a spoon).
 It’s the fact that, even when sex is presented in a positive context, there is almost no romance.
 The romance in this series is just… really messed up.
 For instance, the mystery zombie in volume ten has apparently “always had a crush on Miaka.”
 And he’s right there, and convenient, so Miaka… gets caught up in the moment and decides, however briefly, that she can marry him because she’s had sex and can’t marry Tamahome?
 She also falls in love with a “mystery boy” quite fast, and decides to give it up equally quickly.
 Bah.
 It doesn’t help that Miaka and Tamahome, for how devoted they are to one another, break up about once per volume for some reason or other.
 In ten, it’s because Miaka has been raped.
 In eleven, it’s based on some random advice.
 In twelve… well, Tamahome runs off.
 It’s more of a fight, but even so.
 I am absolutely sick of hearing about how much those two love each other, then watching them mistrust and turn their backs all the time.

 Putting that aside (which is difficult, because it’s a major part of the story), how is the rest of it?
 Pretty good.
 I forget that, putting all that emotional stuff aside, Fushigi Yugi is a pretty great story.
 Volume eleven did much to renew my faith in things, since much happens, and almost all of it runs contrary to what is expected.
 The Suzaku warrior’s role in things, the summoning, the reunion with Yui, the fate of several characters, all of it was different and wonderful, and I love that FY is good at going against expectations.
 The summoning in particular puts an interesting spin on things, and creates a far more interesting path for the story than the fact that Miaka and Tamahome may be separated by reality.